jahaltom/Batch-Effect/README.md

 MergeData.py to merge datasets

 Used Tissue_Filter.py to filter EB genes by tissue.
 Uses List.tsv file.
+The TPM is filtered by removing those EB genes where the median < 1, and then removes EB genes where median TPM is less than that of the median of all protein coding genes.
+The same genes are removed from counts as well.
+This script also outputs a file that contains all the genes that passed the TPM filter for any study and the corresponding counts as well.

 ```